Health Care Fraud

 Our Partners

-The Blue Cross Blue Shield companies work closely with state and federal agencies, as well as advocacy organizations, to report, investigate and reduce the incidence of healthcare fraud.
+BCBS companies work closely with state and federal agencies, as well as advocacy organizations, to report, investigate and reduce the incidence of insurance and health care fraud.
 You are encouraged to visit and report fraud incidents with any of these organizations.